AlainParadis/HEAL610/lit-review.md

 -   Why is embedding it important?
 -->

-In recent years, WIL's acceptance as a valued learning model has grown, as has its provision in higher education {% cite chatoor_student_2023 %}, {% cite smigiel_managing_2015 %}, {% cite tunny_future_2022 %}, {% cite ross_developing_2019 %}.
+In recent years, WIL's acceptance as a valued learning model has grown, as has its provision in higher education {% cite chatoor_student_2023 %}, {% cite jackson_embedding_2021 %}, {% cite smigiel_managing_2015 %}, {% cite tunny_future_2022 %}, {% cite ross_developing_2019 %}.
 In the Graphic Design program, WIL is particularly relevant due to the collaborative nature of the field {% cite tezcan_scaffolded_2020 %}, {% cite smith_impact_2014 %}, where mentorship and professional engagement play pivotal roles in shaping students’ skills and career readiness {% cite cutean_impact_2023 %}, {% cite mcrae_work-integrated_2018 %}, {% cite smith_impact_2014 %}.
 The Graphic Design program is six semesters long, running in the fall and winter semesters.

-Yet, despite its importance, WIL is limited to a single fieldwork component in the final semester {% cite  algonquin_college_of_applied_arts_and_technology_graphic_2024 %}.
-During five of the six semesters students participate in no WIL activities.
+Despite its importance, WIL is limited to a single fieldwork component in the final semester {% cite  algonquin_college_of_applied_arts_and_technology_graphic_2024 %}.
+During five of the six semesters students participate in no WIL activities at all.
+As for the present state of program-industry relations, the faculty have their own expansive professional networks, but the program itself does little official outreach to the region's employers to communicate the value of WIL.
+Inclusion of stakeholder perspectives in the curriculum design is almost non-existent.
+Faculty engagement in WIL is minimal.

 ### The Importance of WIL to Each Stakeholder

-This insufficient integration fails to meet the demands of both students and industry partners.
+This insufficient integration fails to meet the demands of both students and industry partners {% cite edwards_integrating_2007 %}.
 Algonquin College recognizes a wide range of WIL typologies, including field projects, applied research projects, learning enterprises, and more {% cite algonquin_college_of_applied_arts_and_technology_wil_2019 %}, yet there is only one WIL experience at the end of the Program of Study.
 This delivers too little industry contact, too late in students’ education.

 #### Importance to Students

-Learners benefit from earlier, consistent, high-quality WIL activities with models that are varied and innovative.
+Learners benefit from earlier, consistent, high-quality WIL activities with models that are varied and innovative {% cite abeysekera_issues_2006 %}.
 A properly prepared aspiring graphic designer has WIL experiences of increasing intensity at all stages of their academic journey.
-They are exposed to theory then practice in a scaffolded structure progressing throughout the academic curriculum {% cite jackson_employability_2015 %}, {% cite  mabungela_accelerating_2024 %}, {% cite orrell_good_2011 %}, {% cite dean_institutional_2020 %}, {% cite doolan_benefits_2019 %}.
+They are exposed to theory then practice in a scaffolded structure progressing throughout the academic curriculum {% cite dean_institutional_2020 %}, {% cite doolan_benefits_2019 %}, {% cite dorland_entrepreneurial_2020 %}, {% cite jackson_employability_2015 %}, {% cite  mabungela_accelerating_2024 %}, {% cite orrell_good_2011 %}.
 This model builds momentum, making a smoother transition towards the workplace and future career success {% cite doolan_benefits_2019 %}, {% cite kay_emerging_2019 %}, {% cite stirling_practical_2024 %}, {% cite wyonch_class_2023 %} rather than an abrupt intensive experience at the end of their studies.

 Additionally, WIL experiences sooner in students' progress through the program support their choice of vocation early-on {% cite freudenberg_its_2008 %}, {% cite sachs_2017_2017 %}.
 Because WIL helps students clarify their career goals, they can use their experiences to determine if their choice of sector or industry is right for them {% cite billett_realising_2009 %}.
 It also bolsters their résumés with the addition of their WIL position.
 They can gain contracts in their field of practice, which can help build a professional network {% cite usher_why_2020 %}, {% cite jackson_impact_2023 %}, {% cite mabungela_accelerating_2024 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite ross_developing_2019 %}, {% cite sattler_work-integrated_2011 %}, {% cite sattler_work-integrated_2012 %}.